This statement applies to

 Some images don't yet have a text alternative (alt text): so the information in them isn't available to people using a screen reader.

-We plan to add alt text to all images by September 2020.
+We are working to add alt text to all images as soon as possible.
 When we publish new content we'll make sure any images we use meet accessibility standards.

 Some images contain text: so people with dyslexia or those using a screen reader will not be able to read the information.